Dog Food Types & Cost Comparison

 Before looking at all the various factors you may want to consider when choosing a dog food, it is important to understand what we mean when we refer to fresh, dry, wet, and raw food.

-Fresh foods use human-grade ingredients, including whole cuts of meats, vegetables, and grains.
+Fresh foods use quality ingredients, including whole cuts of meats, vegetables, and grains.
 Most have lower or no preservatives, and commercial varieties are usually fortified with essential oils and nutrient blends.

 Kibble is made by blending and cooking large batches of grains, proteins, vitamins, fiber